anthofflab/MimiDICE2016R2.jl/README.md

 # MimiDICE2016R2

+This repository is a work-in-progress implementation of the DICE 2016R model, originally created in GAMS and described [here](https://sites.google.com/site/williamdnordhaus/dice-rice) and in the following paper:

+Nordhaus, William.
+2018.
+"Projections and Uncertainties about Climate Change in an Era of Minimal Climate Policies."
+American Economic Journal: Economic Policy, 10 (3): 333-60.

+**As of now this is a WIP, as we are still working on getting testing of our outputs to properly match the outputs of the GAMS model runs.
+Anyone interested in helping with this effort is welcome to reach out!
+**

 ## Software Requirements

 You need to install [Julia 1.1.0](https://julialang.org) or newer to run this model.
 You can download Julia from http://julialang.org/downloads/.